-Firefox: Press Alt, select Tools > Options, then Privacy > Use custom settings for history under History, and there Never next to "accept third-party cookies".
+Firefox: Press Alt, select Tools > Options, then Use custom settings for history under Privacy and Security, and there Never next to "accept third-party cookies".

-Chrome: Load chrome://settings/ in the browser, click on show advanced settings, then on Content Settings.
-There you check "block third-party cookies and site data".
+Chrome: Load chrome://settings/ in the browser, click on Advanced, then on Site Settings and there on Cookies.
+There you check "block third-party cookies".

 Internet Explorer: Tap on the Alt-key and select Tools > Internet Options.
 Switch to Privacy and click on Advanced there.
 Check "Override automatic cookie handling" and switch third-party cookies to block.